WICG/dbsc/DBSCE/Overview.md

 ## High-Level Design

-DBSC(E), if enabled for a given enteprise, specifies the generation of the cryptographic artifacts (keys and binding info) before a sign in session is established.
+DBSC(E), if enabled for a given enterprise, specifies the generation of the cryptographic artifacts (keys and binding info) before a sign in session is established.
 By enabling the browser to invoke specific APIs based on an enterprise policy, it allows enterprises to add to the existing key generation.
 It also allows them to place stricter restrictions on specific sessions, hence providing the flexibility to secure a session appropriately.

 The high-level design is divided into two parts: